baiwumm/Vue2-Admin/Xmw_web/README.en-US.md

 ## Project Description

-[Vue2 Admin](http://vue2.xmwpro.com/) is a background management system solutions, It is based on [vue.Js] (https://github.com/vuejs/vue/) and [ant-design-vue-pro] (https://github.com/vueComponent/ant-design-vue-pro/).
+[Vue2 Admin](http://vue2.xmwpro.com/) is a background management system solutions, It is based on [Vue2.0](https://github.com/vuejs/vue/) and [Ant Design Vue Pro](https://github.com/vueComponent/ant-design-vue-pro/).
 It uses the latest front-end technology stack and provides rich functional components.
 I hope this project can help you.

 - 😝 Online Preview: http://vue2.xmwpro.com